AdobeDocs/experience-manager-learn.en/help/foundation/cloud-manager/use-the-cicd-pipeline-in-cloud-manager-for-aem.md

 >[!NOTE]
 >
->Throughout these videos, the build, test and deployment times has been sped up to reduce the time of the video.
-A complete pipeline execution typically takes 45 minutes or more (including the mandatory 30 minute performance testing), depending on the project size, number of AEM instances and UAT processes.
+>Throughout these videos, the build, test, and deployment times have been sped up to reduce the time of the video.
+A complete pipeline execution typically takes 45 minutes or more (including the mandatory 30-minute performance testing), depending on the project size, number of AEM instances and UAT processes.

 >[!VIDEO](https://video.tv.adobe.com/v/23082/?quality=12&learn=on)